rolandomh/README/README.md

 * [LinkdIn](https://www.linkedin.com/in/romh81)
 * [InstArt](https://www.instagram.com/romh_art)

 My name is Rolando Haynes.
-I’ve been in the telecommunications industry for 20+ years.
-Im a crafter and fixer of things.
-I am a 10 year in the military servicemen,  in small teams the entire time, which means I’m primed to like having hard conversations; staying solution oriented in life as mantra and practice; And if you wanted to say I had a product it would be troubleshooting and refining issues to smaller more palpable and actionable parts.
-And then getting them done… breaking down a project into information packets for transmission…from hundreds of vertical feet up a tower troubleshooting network connectivity issues to now learning code in hopes to find more accountability in the work place and autonomy in my life.
-Thanks for reading all the way through and please inquire with me directly with any inquiry you have.
+I’ve been in the telecommunications industry for 20+ years (both in and out of the military).
+I'm a painter and fixer of things as well as accustomed to working in small teams.
+This means I like having hard conversations; helping me stay solution-oriented as a practice.
+My most valuable "product" is staying level-headed in troubleshooting and refining issues to smaller more palpable, and actionable parts.
+Getting them done.
+If that means breaking down a project into information packets for transmission at the network level, from hundreds of vertical feet up a tower with connectivity issues, or at the programming level.
+I'll be able to provide, assist, and gain more autonomy thorough accountability.
+Thanks for reading and please inquire with me directly with any inquiry you have.

 ### Table of Contents 301